wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

 ### Lab Objective

 In this section, we will go over the steps that are required to be completed for general pre-configuration of a tenant.
-By following each of these steps you will have prepared your tenant to begin configuring different services offered by the platform.At the end of this Lab, you should be able to
+By following each of these steps you will have prepared your tenant to begin configuring different services offered by the platform.At the end of this Lab, you should be able to:

 1. Login in to the Portal
 2. Dial the Number Assigned to you and hear welcome prompt